http://www.bushair.co.za

 MISCELLANEOUS: Fully equipped workshop / hangar.

-Airfield available to the Film & TV industry for location, stunts and special effects.
+Premises available to the Film & TV industry for location, stunts and special effects.

 CAUTION NOTICE: